coilhq/mucoa/SOLUTION_DESIGN.md

 13. HTTP `JSON` response with account and balance related information.

 ### 7.2.
 Transfers
-Sequence related to a transfer with relation to CentralLedger and TigerBeetle.
+Sequence related to a transfer with relation to Central-Ledger and TigerBeetle.

 #### 7.2.1 Create Transfer (2-Phase)
 ![Transfer Sequence](solution_design/sequence-transfer-tb-enabled-create.svg)